 Step 2.
 Fold the sheet in half to make a large triangle, making a crease, then unfold.

 Step 3.
-With the paper square again, fold two sides inwards to meet the crease you’ve just made, making a kite shape.
+With the paper square again, fold two sides in to meet the crease you’ve just made.

 Step 4.
 Now fold the top point of the kite backwards and down to make a triangle again.